 Next Meeting - TBC

-16 patients did not attend their appointment/failed to answer their telephone call during June 2020.
-This is the equivelent of 1 GP surgery and a waste of NHS resources.
+91 patients did not attend their appointment/failed to answer their telephone call during August 2021.
+This is a waste of NHS resources and time.
 Patients who persistently fail to attend their appointments will be monitored and could be removed from our list.

 Please inform the receptionist if you are unable to attend